-Some examples of valid and invalid variable names are illustrated in Table 9.1
+Some examples of valid and invalid variable names are displayed in Table 9.1

 |Valid Names||Invalid Name|